An Improved Approximation Algorithm for Quantum Max-Cut: Rounding algorithms

 The algorithm has three components.
 First, it formulates and solves $\text{Lasserre}_2(H)$ from Section \ref{Lasserre}.
 In the second stage, it performs GP rounding \cite{Gharibian-Parekh} on the SDP solution to derive the product state $\bigotimes_{k\in V} |v_k\rangle$ with the properties detailed in Section \ref{product}.

 From $\text{Lasserre}_2(H)$ it computes the values $x_{ij}$ for each edge $(i,j)$ defined in Equation \ref{x_values}.
 It then sets

 The parameter $\beta$ was not present in the EPR algorithm.
 Although setting $\beta=1$ is natural, we found that optimizing $\beta \in [0,1]$ is useful.
 Firstly, it improves the approximation ratio.
 Secondly, a common feature of entangled approximation algorithms is that they choose between an entangled state and a product state at the end.
 Indeed, this was the case for the EPR algorithm in Section \ref{algorithm_EPR}.
-The introduction of $\beta$ allows a single entangled state to do well in all regimes.
+The introduction of $\beta$ allows a unified algorithm to achieve the approximation ratio alone, without needing to take the maximum of two separate algorithms as in the EPR case.
 It is perhaps possible to introduce an analogous parameter into the EPR algorithm; we kept $\beta=1$ in Section \ref{algorithm_EPR} for the sake of simplicity and clarity.

-The final component is to perform the circuit of commuting gates $\prod_{ij} \exp(\pm i\theta_{ij} P_i \otimes P_j)$ on $\bigotimes_{k\in V} |v_k\rangle$ as described in Section \ref{rotation_QMC}.
-This involves using knowledge of the states $|v_k\rangle$ to randomly choose the single-qubit matrices $P_k$, and given a choice of $P_k$, choosing the signs of the rotation angles $\pm \theta_{ij}$.
+The final component is to perform the circuit of commuting gates $\prod_{ij} \exp(i \varepsilon_{ij} \theta_{ij} P_i \otimes P_j)$ on $\bigotimes_{k\in V} |v_k\rangle$ as described in Section \ref{rotation_QMC}.
+This involves using knowledge of the states $|v_k\rangle$ to randomly choose the single-qubit matrices $P_k$, and given a choice of $P_k$, choosing the signs of the rotation angles $\varepsilon_{ij} \in \{+1,-1\}$.

-The expected energy of the rotated state $\prod_{ij} \exp(\pm i\theta_{ij} P_i \otimes P_j) \bigotimes_{k \in K} |v_k\rangle$, averaged over the random choices of $P_k$, can be computed from Lemma \ref{rotation_lemma_QMC} and Corollary \ref{starbound_corollary}.
+The expected energy of the rotated state $\prod_{ij} \exp(i \varepsilon_{ij} \theta_{ij} P_i \otimes P_j) \bigotimes_{k \in K} |v_k\rangle$, averaged over the random choices of $P_k$, can be computed from Lemma \ref{rotation_lemma_QMC} and Corollary \ref{starbound_corollary}.